hubernikus/fast_obstacle_avoidance/README.md

 git submodule update --init --recursive
 ```

-## Issues
+## Issues / Imrovements
-The current repository does not have any test for CI/CD.
+- The current repository does not have any test for CI/CD.
 This will be added if desired for future uses.
+- The clustering is based on DBSCAN (which has simple hyperparameter choice), however it does not scale well with the number of dimensions or number of datapoints.
+Faster approaches should be adapted to be useful for the current method.

 **References**